Jadau Kundan Maang Tikka

 For heavier sarees or lehengas, choose a stronger centre motif so the tikka stays visible near the hair parting.
 For lighter festive outfits, choose a smaller motif or pearl-drop design that adds detail without overwhelming the face.

-• Pattu and silk sarees: match the gold-polish finish, green accents or pearl-look drops to the saree border and blouse work.
+• Pattu and silk sarees: repeat a gold-polish, coloured-stone or pearl-look detail from the saree border, blouse or earrings.

 • Lehengas: choose a fuller centre motif when the dupatta is light or pinned away from the forehead.

-• Wedding guest looks: balance the tikka with earrings, necklace, blouse neckline and hairstyle so one area remains the focus.
+• Wedding guest looks: balance the tikka with the earrings, necklace and blouse neckline so one area remains the focus.

 Related shopping paths

-Complete the look through Jadau Kundan Jewellery, Jadau Kundan Jhumka Earrings, Jadau Kundan Necklaces for Pattu Sarees, Jadau Kundan Long Haram Necklaces, Jadau Kundan Payal Anklets and Vaddanam Waist Belts.
+Build a fuller jadau kundan look through Jadau Kundan Jewellery, Jadau Kundan Jhumka Earrings, Jadau Kundan Necklaces for Pattu Sarees and Jadau Kundan Long Haram Necklaces.

 Quick answers